Professor Wolfram Kaiser

 - Processes of constitutionalizing the European Union

-- Transfers of European regional integration to other world regions
+- Promotion of democracy and transfers of European regional integration to other world regions

 I am happy to take calls and emails from media on my research, and I am aware of the need to respond to journalists in a timely manner.
 Enquiries should be directed to me by email in the first instance, at Wolfram.Kaiser@port.ac.uk